 You may withdraw without incurring any penalties during the program cycle from August 1 to January 5.
 Please inform GCLO as soon as possible so that we can offer the funds to another family member.
 If you inform us after January 5, you will not be considered for the following two PDF program periods.

 No. Your responsibility as a PDF recipient is to inform us as soon as possible if you need to withdraw from the program.
 The January 5 cut-off date is slightly more than five months in to the PDF program year.
 GCLO will consider force majeure requests on a case-by-case basis only.

-Membership fees and subscription costs (except those for the purpose of providing electronic access to course content), travel, transportation, lodging costs, meals, per diem, child care costs, startup business costs, hardware, software or equipment, books (except those required for course completion), shipping and handling fees, bank fees, late fees, cancellation fees, salaries and any costs not included in the approved PDF application are not eligible for reimbursement.
+Membership fees and subscription costs (except those for the purpose of providing electronic access to course content); travel; transportation; lodging; per diem, meals; childcare costs; startup business costs (such as, but not limited to: supplies, assessments, test kits, tool kits, uniforms, materials used to make goods, equipment or tools used to provide services or goods); hardware, software or equipment; books (except those required for course completion); course materials and supplies; printing costs; salary or other payment for services of assistants, translators, etc.; shipping and handling fees; bank fees; late fees, cancellation fees; and any costs not included in the approved PDF application are not eligible for reimbursement.